hwalinga/genome-assembly-pipelines/README.md

 (This will assume the files are matching the pattern '\*1.fq.gz' and '\*2.fq.gz'.)

 NB.
 Known bug 1.
-You can have the wildcard (\*) within a folder name, but in that case your folders, cannot contain any spaces.
+You can have the wildcard (\*) within a folder name, but in that case your folders cannot contain any spaces.

 NB.
 Known bug 2.
 Also, having spaces in your work directory and source files will error out the program.

 NB.
-Known bug3.
+Known bug 3.
 You can also not combine spaces in the basename of the file with globs.

-(You can replace spaces with underscores with for example:)
+(As you realise, spaces are annoying.
+You can replace spaces with underscores with for example:)

 ```
 for i in *; do mv "$i" "${i/ /_}"; done